odemuno/MATLAB-for-ML/PA1_LinReg/README.md

 5.8598,6.8233
 8.3829,11.886
 ```
-This is the graph I got from the data set.
+This is the graph I got from the dataset.

 ![Plot](1_population.JPG)